naver/splade/splade/hf/README.md

 ```

-### Toy example: training a reranker
+### Toy example: Training a Reranker
-You can now train your reranker using the SPLADE output:
+You can now train your reranker using the SPLADE output (ie the top retrieved items for your training queries) :
 ```

 python -m splade.hf_train_reranker --config-name=config_reranker_train_toy

 ```
-### Toy example: Reranker a SPLADE output
+### Toy example: Reranking a SPLADE output run

-Then  you can apply your reranker:
+Then  you can apply your reranker (inference step):
 ```

 python -m splade.rerank --config-name=config_reranker_toy data.path_run=[<foopath_out>/run.json]